12Stone: Locations

-Wednesdays

-Wednesdays, youth group, occurs on every Wednesday of the year, excluding some holidays and weeks after big church events.
-It starts at about 7:00 PM each Wednesday night, arrival usually range-ing from 6:20-6:59 PM.
-Middle schoolers and high schoolers get to play games and talk to friends until drop off ends.
-Then everybody moves into worship, and following worship, either a sermon or small groups.

 Controversies

 In 2014, 12Stone church was involved in the arrest and conviction of David Justin Freeman, who had been a volunteer minister at the church.
+Freeman was arrested after 12stone pastor Jason Berry claimed Freeman had given him the middle finger.
 Freeman's conviction was ultimately overturned in 2017 on free speech grounds.

 In 2016, 12Stone church was struck by vandals (whom the church reports did $10,000 worth of damage).
 The vandals left behind pamphlets describing their displeasure with the church's operations, and spray-painted scripture references suggesting that 12Stone church had turned God's house into a market.

 The church and Kevin Myers (head pastor) have also made headlines for criticizing Colin Kaepernick's decision to protest by kneeling during the national anthem during a sermon, as well as a sermon in 2010 comparing acceptance of homosexuals to acceptance of pedophiles.